ORybka/kottans-frontend/README.md

 ### Hooli-style popup :heavy_check_mark:

 ![hooli-screenshot](/completed-tasks/html-css-practice/hooli.jpg)

 #### [Demo website](https://orybka.github.io/hooli/)

 ### Summary :smile_cat:

 :zap: **Things that were new to me**

-*Waiting for the review*
+Going through the pull request (with files) and code review is very new for me.
+I think all the process on github is made very nice.

 :zap: **Things that surprised me**

 I was suprised I can make a popup like that without JavaScript.
-Quite an unusual solution with checkboxes as for me.
+Quite an unusual and successful solution with checkboxes as for me.

-:zap: **Things I intend to use in the future** Definitely I will use my new knowledge about checkboxes in the future!
+:zap: **Things I intend to use in the future**

+Definitely I will use my new knowledge about checkboxes in the future!
+And I will pay more attention th what is written in the task :sweat_smile:

 [:top:](#top)